Download Careers360 App

 Ova are produced in the ovaries through the process of oogenesis.
 Each ovum contains half the quantity of genetic material required to make an organism, contributing 23 chromosomes in humans that will merge with the 23 chromosomes from the sperm to form a complete set of 46 chromosomes.

-Role Of Ovum In Reproduction
+Role of Ovum in Reproduction

 The oocyte also contains all the cytoplasmic determinants necessary for early development, including certain nutrients and organelles that provide for cell division and growth until the embryo can implant in the uterus and initiate nutrient uptake from the mother.

-Advanced Structure of the Ovum
+Structure of the Ova

 The detailed structure of the ovum reveals several important components: